scrummaster123/diplom/docs/README.md

-### The project was developed by students in the course
+### The project was developed by students in the course:

 #### [Evgenii Chavkin](https://github.com/emc-code)
 #### [Pavel Pronin](https://github.com/proninp)